 Film gangsters are usually materialistic, street-smart, immoral, meglo-maniacal, and self-destructive.
 Rivalry with other criminals in gangster warfare is often a significant plot characteristic.
 Crime plots also include questions such as how the criminal will be apprehended by police, private eyes, special agents or lawful authorities, or mysteries such as who stole the valued object.
 They rise to power with a tough cruel facade while showing an ambitious desire for success and recognition, but underneath they can express sensitivity and gentleness.

-Early Gangster Films Until the Dawn of the Talkies:
+Early Crime-Gangster Films Until the Dawn of the Talkies:

-Josef von Sternberg's gangland melodrama Underworld (1927) with George Bancroft and Clive Brook, often considered as the first modern gangster film, had many standard conventions of the crime film - and it was shot from the gangster's point of view.
+Josef von Sternberg's gangland melodrama Underworld (1927) with George Bancroft and Clive Brook, reflected the 1920s.
+It has often been considered the first modern gangster film, with many standard conventions of the crime film - and it was shot from the gangster's point of view.
 It won the Best Original Story Award for Ben Hecht - the first Oscar ever awarded for an original screenplay, and the first of Hecht's two Oscar wins (among six writing nominations during his career).
 [The first 'gangster' pulp had the same title, Underworld, a breeding ground for many crime thriller plots.]
 And Lewis Milestone's The Racket (1928), a Howard Hughes-produced film, concentrated on big-city corruption and a municipality controlled by the mob, and was banned in Chicago because of its negative depiction of the police.